platformsh/platformsh-docs/docs/src/add-services/varnish.md

 ---
-title: "Varnish"
+title: Varnish
 weight: 13
+mermaid: true
 ---

 Varnish is a popular HTTP proxy server, often used for caching.
-It is usually not needed on Platform.sh, as each project's router provides an HTTP cache already and most more advanced use cases will use a CDN instead, both of which render Varnish redundant.

-However, it is possible to configure a Varnish instance as part of an application if Varnish-specific functionality is needed.
+You usually don't need it with Platform.sh as the standard router includes HTTP cache and a CDN would cover more advanced uses.
+But you can include Varnish as a service.

 ## Supported versions